What is Forest School?

 Children learn when they are interested in what they are doing and enjoying themselves, our sessions are planned to be fun and exciting so undoubtedly they will learn.
 When planning a Forest School session we think about "the whole child" and plan holistically; each session is designed to give opportunities to develop socially, physically, intellectually, creatively, emotionally and spiritually.

 Will my child be safe?

-We also have the following policies in place to protect children and young people and ensure that all participants have the best possible experience, these are available on request:
+We also have the following policies in place to protect children and young people and ensure that all participants have the best possible experience, these are available by clicking the link below:

 Positive behaviour policy

 Accident / Incident policy

 Equal opportunities / Inclusion policy